Hack4Democracy/Challenge3-Promoting-Civic-Education/README.md

 For more information about challenge 3 visit: https://hackfordemocracy.org/challenges

+## Slides

+Slides from Generation Citizen's presentation can be found [here](./Generation-Citizen-slides.pptx)

 ### Resources

 * Has Generation Citizen's curriculum, example projects, and a whole host of other things: http://generationcitizenma.weebly.com/